molefrog/wouter/README.md

 ### Working with History

-By default `wouter` creates an internal History object that observes the changes of the current location.
-If you need a custom history observer, for example for hash-based routing you can implement your [own history](https://github.com/molefrog/wouter/blob/master/history.js).
+By default, `wouter` creates an internal History object that observes the changes of the current location.
+If you need a custom history observer, for example, for hash-based routing, you can implement your [own history](https://github.com/molefrog/wouter/blob/master/history.js).

 ```js
 import { Router, Route, useRouter } from "wouter"